PeterMakus/SeisMIC/docs/source/modules/correlate/get_started.rst

         # Method to combine different traces
         combination_method : 'betweenStations'

-+ ``Sampling_rate`` is the new sampling rate you will want your data to have. **SeisMIIC** will take care of anti-alias filtering and determine whether data can be decimated.
++ ``Sampling_rate`` is the new sampling rate you will want your data to have. **SeisMIC** will take care of anti-alias filtering and determine whether data can be decimated.
 + ``remove_response`` if you want the data to be corrected for the instrument response, set this to ``True``.
 + ``combination_method`` decides which components you will want to correlate.
-See :func:`~miic3.correlate.correlate.calc_cross_combis` for allowed options.
+See :func:`~seismic.correlate.correlate.calc_cross_combis` for allowed options.

 Preprocessing Arguments
 #######################

-**SeisMIIC** is coded in a manner that makes it easy for the user to pass custom preprocessing functions.
+**SeisMIC** is coded in a manner that makes it easy for the user to pass custom preprocessing functions.
 Custom functions can be defined in the three parameters ``preProcessing``, ``TDpreProcessing``, and ``FDpreprocessing``.
 All these parameters expect a ``list`` of ``dictionaries`` as input.
 Each dictionary must have the keys ``function`` and ``args``.
 The value for function is a string describing the complete import path of the preprocessing function in the form **'package.module.sobmodule.function'**.
 ``args`` is simply a keyword argument dictionary that will be passed to the function.

-**SeisMIIC** comes with a number of preprocessing functions.
+**SeisMIC** comes with a number of preprocessing functions.
 If you are creating a custom preprocessing function, it is probably a good idea to have a look at these first in order to understand the required syntax.
 Preprocecssing is generally done in three steps:

 **Preprocessing "on per stream basis"**
 All functions here take an `obspy stream <https://docs.obspy.org/master/packages/autogen/obspy.core.stream.Stream.html>`_ as input and return the processed stream.
-An over view of available stream preprocessing functions can  be found in :mod:`~miic3.correlate.preprocessing_stream`.
+An over view of available stream preprocessing functions can  be found in :mod:`~seismic.correlate.preprocessing_stream`.

 .. code-block:: yaml